maz365usergroup/maz365usergroup.github.io/README.md

 **January 6, 2021** "WVD - Lessons from the Battlefield" with Shabaz Darr. <a href="https://youtu.be/bS0RoeDWjEY" target="_blank">https://youtu.be/bS0RoeDWjEY.

 **January 20, 2021** "Using Azure Functions to create a .Net core Web Apps with Azure Blob Storage and perform Blob Triggers and deploying Azure Function Apps in Azure Kubernetes Clusters using KEDA" with Menaka Baskerpillai. <a href="https://youtu.be/WTnB1f182mk" target="_blank">https://youtu.be/WTnB1f182mk.

+**February 10, 2021** "Journey to a Secure AKS - Use AAD identity for pods and make your SecOps happy" with David Frappart. <a href="https://youtu.be/UZSVE2L126Q" target="_blank">https://youtu.be/UZSVE2L126Q.

 **Links to other events hosted by presenters**:
 - <a href="https://https://festivetechcalendar.com/" target="_blank">https://festivetechcalendar.com/</a>